BrendaGrondman/DataProducts/index.md

 * Day of the week
 * Hour of the day

-In the graph below the relationship between Hour of the day and heart rate is shown.
+In the graph below an example is shown.
+It displays the relationship between Hour of the day and heart rate.

 ![plot of chunk plot](assets/fig/plot-1.png)

 --- .class #id

-## Predict your heart rate with
+## Model your heart rate with different models and variables (1/2)

-In the Heart rate prediction tab allows the user to find the best model to predict the heart rate.
-You can select two different models (knn and glm), 5 different variables (Distance, Floors , Calories burned, Step count, Active Minutes , Day of the week, Hour), and predict the heart rate for selected values of these variables.
+The Heart rate prediction tab challenges the user to find the best model to predict the heart rate.
+You can select two different models (knn and glm), 5 different variables (Distance, Floors , Calories burned, Step count, Active Minutes , Day of the week, Hour), and predict the heart rate for selected values of the selected variables.
 The graph below shows the realized and predicted heart rate for the GLM model on the testing set, which contains of 25% of the total dataset.